seancfoley/IPAddress/ipaddress.md

   - **CIDR (Classless Inter-Domain Routing) prefix length subnets**
-    Adding the prefix length `/x` creates the address or subnet for that network prefix length, depending upon the configuration for prefix handling.
-The subnet 1.2.0.0/16 is the set of all addresses starting with 1.2
+    Adding the prefix length `/x` creates the address or subnet for that network prefix length.
+It will be a subnet if the host for prefix length 'x' is entirely zero.
+In other words, he subnet 1.2.0.0/16 is the set of all addresses starting with the 16-bit prefix "1.2".

   - **Wildcard `*` `_` and range `-` subnets:**
     `*` denotes all possible values in one or more segments, so